SouthGreenPlatform/GeMo/docs/source/PCAChromosomePainting.rst

    sed -i 's=\.\/\.=\.\/\.:\.,\.:\.=g' core_v0.7.vcf

 The first step of the Chromosome painting is to perform a PCA analysis on the vcf file to cluster the alleles and the accession.

 Create a folder in which the analysis will be performed and run the following command line:

 ::

    mkdir PCA
-   vcf2struct.1.0.py --vcf core_v0.7.vcf --names sample.txt --type FACTORIAL --prefix PCA/Analysis --nAxes 6 --mulType coa
+   bin/vcf2struct.1.0.py --vcf data/core_v0.7.vcf --names data/sample.txt --type FACTORIAL --prefix PCA/Analysis --nAxes 6 --mulType coa

 The last command line run the factorial analysis (–type FACTORIAL option).
 During this analysis the vcf file is recoded as followed :